Whether you invest or not, you probably want to know what the stock market is doing. Is it up? Is it down? And is that good or bad?

 The S&P 500® Index

 The Standards and Poor (S&P) 500 is a market-cap weighted index; it is calculated to show changes in total stock market performance and the value of the companies in it rather than just changes in prices per share.
 Standard & Poor's, a financial rating company, manages it.
-The index includes 500 of the largest and most widely owned companies in the United States, with everything from Abbott Laboratories to Xerox Corporation and Google, McDonald's, and Procter & Gamble.
+The index includes 500 of the largest and most widely owned companies in the United States, with everything from Abbott Laboratories to Xerox Corporation and Google, McDonald's, Procter & Gamble and others.

 Frank Russell Company, which provides investment analysis services, publishes an index that's designed to be more inclusive than the DJIA, the S&P 500, or the NASDAQ.
 The Russell 3000 Index measures the stock market performance of the 3,000 largest U.S. companies.
 There are two sub-indexes: The Russell 1000 Index looks at the 1,000 largest companies, and the Russell 2000 Index looks at companies ranked 1,001 to 3,000.
 Thus, the Russell 1000 is often used to measure the performance of large companies, and the Russell 2000 is often used to measure the performance of small companies.

 Wilshire Associates, another investment consulting service, operates the Wilshire 5000 index.
 Its goal is to measure the market value of all stocks actively traded in the United States.
 A sub-index, the Wilshire 4500, looks at the performance of the Wilshire 5000 with the 500 companies in the S&P 500 removed.